SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 The "done" message should be returned quickly, the time scale should be in the order of the time needed for communications.
 Still, all side-effects need to be realized and communicated before sending the ``done`` message.
-Actions which have to wait for physical changes, can be triggered with a command, but not be waited upon before sending the reply.
-The information about the duration and success of such an action has to be transferred via the status parameter.

 .. important:: If a command does not require an argument, an argument MAY still be transferred as JSON-null.
  A SEC node MUST also accept the message, if the data part is emtpy and perform the same action.